tstelzer/workers-guide-to-fp-in-ts/posts/pure-functions.md

 his mutation of specifically the `registered` field makes it impossible to derive our own transformation of the field.

-> Note: We're intentionally calling above blocks a _procedure_.
+> Note: We're intentionally calling `usersToSidebar` a _procedure_.
 There is a critical difference between a _function_ and a _procedure_.
 A _function_ merely takes values as inputs and returns values as outputs -- all without affecting its environment, e.g. by changing inputs in-place.
 A _procedure_ may run a series of statements, changing its environment, its inputs, having side effects other than returning values.

-Let's go deeper into this issue.
+Let's explore this issue a bit more.
 We'll define our own model-deriving _procedure_ and see what happens.

 First, we extend `User` with an optional `initials` field.